matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-1.md

 This renders the number of tweets indexed in total.
 As mentioned in the server-side chapter, the ````Persistence```` component sends a message with an updated total every so many seconds, which is then distributed to all connected clients.

 The ````sort-view```` component is a little more involved.
 We need a couple of buttons for different sort orders, each of which needs a keyword that will be set as the application's current sort order and a label string.
-In order not to repeat ourselves, we can create a vector named ````sort-orders```` for all the buttons, each of which we can represent as a two-item vector, with the key in the first position and the label string in the second position:
+In order not to repeat ourselves, we use a vector named ````sort-orders```` for all the buttons, each of which we can represent as a two-item vector, with the key in the first position and the label string in the second position:

 ~~~
 (def sort-orders [[:by-id "latest"][:by-followers "followers"][:by-retweets "retweets"]